vexxhost/ansible-role-openstack-keystone/README.md

 ------------
 This role has the following dependencies:

-- `vexxhost.openstack-rdo`
+- `vexxhost.openstack-oslo`

 All of those are included as part of the role so they should be included automatically when installing via Galaxy.
+If you need to install from RDO, it's suggested that you add the `vexxhost.openstack-rdo` role to automatically install the repos.

 Example Playbook